-For the years ended December 31, 2017 and 2016, the Company recorded no income tax benefit for the net operating losses incurred in each year, due to the uncertainty of realizing a benefit from those items.
+For the years ended December 31, 2018, 2017 and 2016, the Company recorded no income tax benefit for the net operating losses incurred in each year, due to the uncertainty of realizing a benefit from those items.
 The Company has incurred net operating losses (NOLs) since its inception.
-At December 31, 2017, the Company had federal NOLs of approximately \$34.2 million and state NOLs of approximately \$33.9 million.
-The federal and state NOLs will expire at various dates through 2037.
-At December 31, 2017, the Company had Federal and State research and development tax credit carryforwards of approximately \$5.6 million and \$2.6 million, respectively, which expire at various dates through 2037.
+At December 31, 2018, the Company had federal NOLs of approximately \$102.1 million and state NOLs of approximately \$102.4 million.
+Of the \$102.1 million of federal NOLs, \$34.1 million expire at various dates through 2037.
+The remaining \$68.0 million of federal NOLs do not expire.
+The state NOLs will expire at various dates through 2038.
+At December 31, 2018, the Company had Federal and State research and development tax credit carryforwards of approximately \$7.7 million and \$3.3 million, respectively, which expire at various dates through 2038.
 Under the newly enacted federal income tax law, federal NOLs incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal NOLs is limited.
 It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
 In addition, under Section 382 of the Internal Revenue Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes to offset its post-change income or taxes may be limited.
-Our past issuances of stock and other changes in our stock ownership may have resulted in ownership changes within the meaning of Section 382 of the Code; accordingly, our prechange NOLs may be subject to limitation under Section 382.
+Our past issuances of stock and other changes in our stock ownership may have resulted in ownership changes within the meaning of Section 382 of the Code; accordingly, our pre-change NOLs may be subject to limitation under Section 382.
 If we determine that we have not undergone an ownership change, the Internal Revenue Service could challenge our analysis, and our ability to use our NOLs to offset taxable income could be limited by Section 382 of the Code.
-Future changes in our stock ownership, including in connection with this offering and some of which are outside of our control, could result in ownership changes under Section 382 of the Code further limiting our ability to utilize our NOLs.
+Future changes in our stock ownership, some of which are outside of our control, could result in ownership changes under Section 382 of the Code further limiting our ability to utilize our NOLs.
 Our NOLs may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs.
 The Company has determined that ownership changes have occurred through December 31, 2015 and that certain NOLs and research and development tax credit carryforwards will be subject to limitation.
 We may also have incurred subsequent ownership changes.
 Furthermore, our ability to utilize our NOLs is conditioned upon our attaining profitability and generating U.S. federal taxable income.
 We have incurred net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; thus, we do not know whether or when we will generate the U.S. federal taxable income necessary to utilize our NOLs.
 We have recorded a full valuation allowance related to our NOLs and other deferred tax assets due to the uncertainty of the ultimate realization of the future benefits of those assets.